Case-Making Clothes Moth

 It pupates in its case, and extrudes the pupa just before the adult moth emerges.

 The adult moth is has forewings that are pale brown speckled with grey and black.
-Each forewing is crossed by two vague incomplete dark bars.
-The hindwings are off-white, shading to brown at the margins.
+Each forewing three vague dark spots.
+The hindwings are off-white, shading to fawn along the costas.
 The wingspan is about 1 cm.

 The species is found as several subspecies all over the world, including

 This species was unfortunately introduced into Australia by accident, now being found over much of the country, including

 Oxford University Press Australia 1993, pp. 125-128.